 This is followed by a series of manipulations to desalt the sample, convert it to the proper salt and precipitate it, and then remove aliquots for final analysis prior to deliver.
 Unfortunately, this series of steps is more costly than appreciated, resulting in an overall loss of another 20% of the product, reducing the final yield to 0.15 μmoles.
 Given a 30mer with an ε of 345 (OD260 units)(mL) (μmole)-1 and a molecular weight of 10,500 g/m, or 10.5 mg/μmole, this final yield would correspond to a delivery of 52 OD260 units, 1.6 mg, of product.

-Almost all large-scale syntehsis (50mg and larger) are ordered by set quantity, usually in units of mass.
-Some customer order 10 mg samples, depending on us to decide on the proper starting scale.
+Almost all large-scale synthesis (50mg and larger) are ordered by set quantity, usually in units of mass.
+Some customers order 10 mg samples, depending on us to decide on the proper starting scale.
 There are cases when ordering a set quantity for smaller amounts may make sense.
-Many diagnostic companies required guraranteed amounts fo material delivered so that they can produce the allotted number of kits, even at small quantities.
+Many diagnostic companies require guaranteed amounts of material delivered so that they can produce the allotted number of kits, even at small quantities.
 This will increase your cost considerably in some cases since we may have to prepare a larger scale to ensure the yield you requested.
-It is best to indicate your desire final quantity need, Bio-Synthesis can decide scale of synthesis for you.
+It is best to indicate your desired final quantity need, Bio-Synthesis can decide a scale of synthesis for you.